thearyadev/top500-aggregator/README.md

 # Overwatch 2: Top 500 Aggregator
 https://t500-aggregator.aryankothari.dev/

-T500 Aggregator is a suite of tools and a web service to collect and provide data on the Overwatch 2 Top 500 leaderboards.
+T500 Aggregator is a suite of tools and a web service to collect and display data on the Overwatch 2 Top 500 leaderboards.

 ## Information